-Whatever the reason, all iterations of the iPad can capture and share screenshots in five simple steps, whether using the iPad Pro or the last-gen Mini.
+Whatever the reason, all iterations of the iPad can capture and share screenshots in five simple steps, whether you’re using the iPad Pro or the last-gen Mini.
 Here’s how.

 How to take a screenshot on an iPad using the Sleep/Wake buttons

 Step 1: Locate the Home and Sleep/Wake buttons.
 The Home button is located directly below your iPad’s display, and is the only button on the front-side of the iPad.
 The Sleep/Wake button, on the other hand, is the oval-shaped button atop the iPad in the right-hand corner.
+If you have a new, 2018 iPad Pro, then you need to find the Volume Up button, since there is no Home button.

 Step 3: Once captured, your iPad will automatically save the screenshot directly to your camera roll in the Photos app.
 Tap the Photos app as you would normally — the app icon resembles a multi-colored flower — and swipe to the bottom of the screen to view your recently-captured screenshot.